PratikChakraborty10/GoodFood/README.md

 Your one stop solution for all healthy and trusted recipies

-~Built with ❤️ Android Team @GDSC Sister Nivedita University
+~Built with ❤️ by Android Team @GDSC Sister Nivedita University